 A tax shelter is a way of minimizing or eliminating your tax liability, either permanently or temporarily.
 For example, making a donation to a qualified charity, itemizing your deductions and deducting that donation reduces your tax liability in that year.
 You’ll never have to pay taxes on the money you gave to your favorite charity.
 You can also deduct extraordinary medical expenses, mortgage interest and student loan interest, to name just a few tax liability-minimizing strategies.

 Tax Shelter: Retirement Accounts

 A tax-deferred retirement account is also a tax shelter, though not a permanent one.
 When you contribute to a 401(k) or a deductible traditional IRA, your taxable income is reduced by the amount of your contribution.
 Your money grows tax-deferred, meaning that it can accrue interest and earnings that are not taxed from year to year.
-You do, though, pay taxes on that money when you start taking distributions in retirement.
-You can’t “shelter” that money from the IRS forever.
+This isn’t a permanent tax shelter though because you will need to pay taxes on that money at some point.
+The IRS will collect income tax once you start taking distributions in retirement.

-401(k)s and traditional IRAs aren’t the only retirement accounts that offer shelter from tax liability.
+A 401(k) and traditional IRA aren’t the only retirement accounts that offer shelter from tax liability.
 The 403(b) retirement account also goes by the name Tax-Sheltered Annuity.
 Employees of public schools and certain non-profit organizations are those who may have access to a 403(b) plan.
 Like a 401(k), a 403(b) lets employees contribute pre-tax dollars to a retirement account that grows on a tax-deferred basis.

 Tax Shelter: Home Equity